dmo60/lLyrics/lLyrics/README.markdown

 Installation
 ---------------

+In Ubuntu based distribution, you can install this plugin via [a PPA by fossfreedom](https://launchpad.net/~fossfreedom/+archive/rhythmbox-plugins).

+To manually install the plugin, download the zip-file by pressing the "ZIP"-button on the upper part of this page and extract it.
-To install this plugin, open a terminal (in the directory where Makefile is located) and run `make install`.
+Change to the extracted folder, open a terminal (in the directory where Makefile is located) and run `make install`.
 This will install the plugin for the current user only which is sufficiant in most of the cases.
+It will ask for your sudo password, but don't worry, it is only required to install the schema file that is needed to save your preferences.

 To install lLyrics systemwide for all users, run `make install-systemwide`.

 Afterwards enable "lLyrics" plugin in Rhythmbox under 'Edit > Plugins'.